Frequently Asked Questions

 Q. What does the conference mean?

 A. After a report is received in the Office of Judicial Affairs, an email is sent to the student(s) or student organization(s) involved in the incident.
 The email indicates which policies the student(s) or student organization may have violated, and the time and date of the judicial conference.
-There is also an overview of the rights and responsibilities which will be afforded to every participant in the conduct process.
+There is also an overview of the rights and responsibilities which will be afforded to every participant in the judicial process.
 In the student file are copies of the report which indicates the names of the referral agent(s) and provides a narrative description of the alleged activities which substantiate the notification.
 It is important that the student thoroughly reviews the policies and incident description.
 Decisions made regarding any potential policy violations will solely be based on what takes place at the conference.
 Cases will be heard through informal discussion, conferences, and meetings with the accused student.
 All decisions are subject to final review by the Director of Judicial Affairs.
-A request for final review by the Vice President for Student Affairs must be made within three business days after initial sanctioning possibility of the Office of Judicial affairs to coordinate the adjudication.
+A request for final review by the Vice President for Student Affairs must be made within five business days after initial sanctioning possibility of the Office of Judicial affairs to coordinate the adjudication.
 Direct supervisory jurisdiction is assumed by the Office of Judicial Affairs.
 It is the responsibility of the Office of Judicial Affairs to coordinate the adjudication process among various adjudicating partners.

 Q. Who will be present at the student conference?